jlinclabs/did-web-auth/SPEC.md

 2. The app then instructs the user to follow the link sent to their identifier host
 3. The user follows the link sent to their identifier host

-##### Redirect Dance

-*This strategy only possible if user is authenticating to a website in a browser*

-1. The app redirects the user to their identifier host's authentication endpoint using query params to define the scopes for the requested session
-2. the user is propmpted to confirm the details of the session request
-3. the user approves the session and is redirected back to the app

 ##### Identifier Host Prompt